Configure an Instance of Collector

 8 files key that provides a micromatch pattern of files to scan

-The value of the collector key can be a map or an array.
-If the value is an array (i.e., a list of entries), each entry must be a map consisting of built-in key-value pairs.
+The value of the collector key can be a map, array, or false.
+If the collector key isn’t set in a component version descriptor, or its value is falsy, the extension won’t run on that origin.
+If the value is an array (i.e., a list of entries), each entry must be a map comprised of built-in key-value pairs.
 If the value is a map (i.e., the leading - marker is dropped), it’s assumed to be a single-entry array.

 Acceptable map keys are worktree, clean, run, and scan.
 The worktree key is only permitted in the first entry.
 All entries may contain any combination of the clean, run, and scan keys.

-Each key accepts a primitive value (i.e., String or Boolean), which is a short-hand form intended for quick configuration.
+As an alternative to the long-form configuration, each key accepts a short-hand value (i.e., String or Boolean) intended for quick configuration.

 The worktree configuration is always processed first.
 Then, for each step, the extension runs the actions in the following order: clean, run, scan.
 Therefore, it’s customary to define the keys in this order as well.